 This service can be used in addition to Disney FastPass+ Service.

-DAS, with its virtual wait, will accommodate many of our Guests with disabilities.
-We recognize, however, that our Guests with disabilities have varying needs, and we will continue to work individually with our Guests to provide assistance.
+DAS, with its virtual wait, will accommodate many Guests with disabilities.
+They recognize, however, that their Guests with disabilities have varying needs, and they will continue to work individually with our Guests to provide assistance.

-In unique situations, our Guest Relations staff will discuss special accommodations for persons who are concerned DAS doesn’t meet their needs (e.g., those whose disability limits the duration of their visit to the park or limits their choice of attractions).
+In unique situations, Guest Relations staff will discuss special accommodations for persons who are concerned DAS does not meet their needs (e.g., those whose disability limits the duration of their visit to the park or limits their choice of attractions).

-All accommodations will be made in person, on site at Guest Relations.
-We are unable to provide accommodations in advance of a Guest visit.
+All accommodations will be made in person on site at Guest Relations.
+They are unable to provide accommodations in advance of a Guest visit.

 **For more information on the DAS process, please click here, which will bring you to Disney's page.

 Common equipment, such as electric motors and radios, that produce electric and magnetic fields are utilized extensively throughout the world and also within our Resorts.
 These fields are generally no greater than you would experience in any urban environment or may be exposed to through common household appliances such as vacuum cleaners and hair dryers.

 If you—or any member of your party—has questions regarding the above, you may speak with a Guest Relations Cast Member for details.

 Restrooms at the theme parks offer facilities designed for access by Guests with mobility disabilities.
 Companion-assisted restroom facilities are also available at various locations in each theme park.
 Theme park First Aid locations have facilities with additional space and privacy for individuals who may need assistance from a member of their party with their personal care needs.

 If you are visiting Florida from another U.S. state, you can use your home state placard for disabled parking in Florida.